aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/Initializing staking pool & Voting.md

 ---
 title: "Connecting to Aptos Incentivized Testnet"
-slug: "initializing-staking-pool"
+slug: "initializing-staking-pool-and-voting"
 sidebar_position: 14
 ---

 ## Initializing staking pool & Voting

-In AIT3 we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool).
+In AIT3 we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool-and-voting).
 We have also created a voting UI, which you can see from below

 Once you have completed the following sections, you can go to [Connecting to Aptos Incentivized Testnet](/nodes/ait/connect-to-testnet) for detailed steps on how to get your node connected to the blockchain